 It’s important for Georgia’s workers to know that they have a right to be safe on the job, and a right to receive fair compensation if injured on the job.
 OSHA’s Whistleblower Statutes protect workers from retaliation if they report injuries or concerns about safety on the job.
 There are now 22 federal laws under the whistleblower authority to protect workers.
 If you feel you have been retaliated against, you have 30 days to file a complaint with OSHA.

 Dollar General safety violations such as blocked electrical panels and blocked exits are serious concerns.
 Electrical hazards can pose great risks to workers on-the-job.
 In addition to fire risk, these violations can lead to mishaps such as tripping over debris-an easily preventable but frequent occurrence.

 Know your rights.
 And know the steps to take if you are injured on the job.
 The workers’ compensation system is in place to protect workers from rights violations.
-The Ramos Law Firm is proud to be the advocate for Georgia’s workers.
+Ramos & Law is proud to be the advocate for Georgia’s workers.

 Have you or someone you love been hurt at work?
 There are certain deadlines in the Georgia Workers’ Comp system.
 Fill out the contact form below for a free consultation to examine your rights, or call us at (770) 637-0105, even if you’ve been denied benefits.